10XGenomics/enclone/README.md

 It can be as sample as typing e.g. `enclone BCR=/home/my_name/experiment_123` where the path is where your Cell Ranger output live, but there are many options to learn about.
-Most of the documentation for `enclone` lives in menus within it.
-To get started you
-should:
+For example, if you want to combine many datasets, you can do that, but you probably need to provide a metadata file that describes the datasets.
+You can find most of the `enclone` documentation within its online menus.
+To get started you should:

 1. Type `enclone help`, to make sure your terminal window works for `enclone`.